-Due to the covid 19 (coronavirus) outbreak, the March, April and May meetings of the Society have been cancelled.
-Further information in this letter to the members.
+Due to the covid 19 (coronavirus) outbreak, all further meetings of the Society in 2020 have been cancelled.
+There is further information in this letter to the members.

-However we intend to continue publishing new posts and articles, so please keep reading.
+However we are continuing to publish new posts and articles, so please keep reading.

 Dunfermline is an ancient Scottish Royal Burgh with a rich and varied past.
 It is strongly associated with King Malcolm III “Canmore” and his queen Saint Margaret and, during their reign, the town developed as a centre of political power, becoming an important place of residence for Scottish Royalty.

 The Benedictine Abbey founded by their son David I in 1128, as a development of the Priory established by Margaret, was an important religious centre and a major landowner throughout the medieval period.
 The Abbey provides the resting place of many Scottish Kings and Queens.

 The abbey guest house was frequently used by royalty and was converted to a palace during the 16th Century.
 King Charles I was born there in 1600.
 The palace became obsolete following the Union of the Crowns, but despite the abolition of the Abbey in the Reformation, the Nave continued in use as the parish church.